Review: Hema 4WD Maps App For iPad – An App For Remote Travel

 Thereโ€™s a bunch of maps which seem to be randomly scattered through the different categories, depending on your current location.
 They live under Regional Maps.

-These guys generally seem to be one-offs, unique to a particular area.
-Regardless, itโ€™s worth trawling through them.
+These orphans generally seem to be one-offs, unique to a particular area.
+Regardless, itโ€™s worth you trawling through them.
 Sometimes they have useful information.
 Other timesโ€ฆ well, not so much.

 This Cape York map is an example of some of the additional maps you'll find on the Hema Maps app for iPad.